Fans should enjoy any Wild playoff run even if sportstuff will be missing

 They would have finished just out of the playoffs if the season resumed with a traditional 16-game bracket.

-Instead, a hot team with a rising star in forward Kevin Fiala might well be good enough to make a playoff run.
+Instead, a hot team with a rising star in forward Kevin Fiala may well be good enough to make a playoff run.

 My advice to quarantined fans: